-The Georgia return relates to the Federal return in most respects (see Page 2 for Federal tax changes).
-The accounting period and method for the Georgia return must be the same as on the Federal return.
-A complete copy of the Federal return and all supporting schedules must be attached to the Georgia return.
-If a Federal audit results in a change in taxable income, the taxpayer shall file a return reflecting the changed or corrected net income within 180 days of final determination.
-The return should be mailed to: Taxpayer Services Division, P.O.
-Box 49432, Atlanta, Georgia 30359-1432.
+If a federal audit results in a change in taxable income, the taxpayer shall file a return reflecting the changed or corrected net income within 180 days of final determination.
+Mail the return to: Georgia Taxpayer Services Division, P. O. Box 49432, Atlanta, GA 30359-1432.